The Punisher (2004) - Fair or Foul Review

 We've already established that the Punisher is no genius and he doesn't seem to learn from his mistakes.
 That doesn't keep him from coming up with a diabolical method of getting revenge on Mr. Saint.
 His ultimate plan?
 Make it look like Saint's wife is cheating on him with his right-hand man, then physically attack him at his primary office.

 I've never read The Punisher comics, but from what I understand based on the various other Marvel mediums he's joined, he's not supposed to be a big schemer.
-The only thinking he did was of the most efficient way of getting into a room and killing everyone, there was very little scheming about making the villains turn on each other.
+The only thinking he did was the most efficient way of getting into a room and killing everyone, there was very little scheming about making the villains turn on each other.
 I don't mind that the filmmakers tried to do this, as they should be able to interpret the role as they like, but if they're going to have him come up with a scheme, how about one that's a little more complex, reliable, or worth our time?

 Or just shoot people...

 I won't go into the details of how this plan is accomplished.
 Just know that there are a lot of conveniences and character contrivances involved to make it all possible.
-It actually further worsens the villain because it's all based around his character's alleged jealousy.
-We're told that he get's jealous of anyone admiring his wife, but we're not shown enough to believe that he gets jealous easily.
+It actually further worsens the villain because it's all based on his character's alleged jealousy.
+We're told that he gets jealous of anyone admiring his wife, but we're not shown enough to believe that he gets jealous easily.
 If anything, we are led to believe that the one person he would trust his wife with would be his right-hand man because he tells his buddy to dance with her while they're at a club.
 Even though his leering at their dancing is meant to insinuate that he's the jealous type, it's not enough, and he's still the one who told them to dance.

 This forced behavioral trait that we're supposed to accept, along with the speed at which the villain turns on his loved ones is wholly unbelievable and makes the plan seem really stupid and pointless.
 The time would have been better spent coming up with a method of hunting down and scaring the villains in malicious ways before eliminating them than coming up with this overly elaborate scheme that depends on the inconsistent behavior of its victims.

-Fair & Foul : Tone
+Fair & Foul: Tone

 No time gotta get to the plot